June 21, 2026, 2:51 pm | Read time: 4 minutes

 Where Moose Are Actually Found in Germany

-Most moose are currently spotted in eastern Germany.
-Brandenburg, in particular, is considered a kind of “hotspot.”
-Sightings have been increasing here for years.
-But the giants are also on the move in Mecklenburg-Western Pomerania, Saxony, and parts of Bavaria.1
+Most moose sightings are currently in eastern Germany.
+Brandenburg is considered a kind of “hotspot”: In mid-June 2026, wildlife experts reported a record of at least five moose roaming the state simultaneously.
+Sightings have occurred in areas such as the Oder-Spree district, Barnim, the Nuthe-Nieplitz region, and near Grünheide.
+But the animals are also on the move in Mecklenburg-Western Pomerania, Saxony, and parts of Bavaria.1 2

 Many of the moose come to Germany from Poland or the Czech Republic.
 Their populations have significantly recovered in recent years, prompting especially young animals to wander.
 In summer, they even swim across rivers like the Oder and the Neisse.
 In winter, they use frozen crossings.